Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions.md

 # Property Setters
 ### setProperty(variable:String, value:Dynamic, ?allowMaps:Bool = false)
-Sets the current <ins>property variable inside the Playstate</ins> with a new value.
+Sets one of <ins>PlayState's variable value</ins> to a new value.

-- `variable` - The variable inside the Playstate or object to be used.
+- `variable` - The variable inside PlayState to be used.
 - `value` - The new value for the `variable` parameter to be set.
-- `allowMaps` - An optional parameter, Whether to allow the set the value of maps or not, which is basically a haxe dictionary just to let you know; Defualt value `false`.
+- `allowMaps` - An optional parameter, Whether to allow the set the value of maps or not, which is basically a haxe dictionary just to let you know; Default value `false`.

 ### setPropertyFromClass(classVar:String, variable:String, value:Dynamic, ?allowMaps:Bool = false)
-Sets the current <ins>property variable inside a class other than Playstate</ins> with a new value.
+Sets the current <ins>property variable inside a class</ins> with a new value.

-In version `0.7.0` or above the `classVar` parameter should have the file name in which the class is located, followed by a dot <kbd>.</kbd> character.
-With the name of the class that you've chosen; Example: `backend.ClientPrefs`, `states.Playstate`, `flixel.FlxG`, etc. You can check where the class files are located, [just click here!!!!](https://github.com/ShadowMario/FNF-PsychEngine/tree/main/source).
+> **Note**: _In version `0.7.0` or above the `classVar` parameter should have the file name in which the class is located, followed by a dot <kbd>.</kbd> character.
+With the name of the class that you've chosen; Example: `backend.ClientPrefs`, `states.PlayState`, `flixel.FlxG`, etc. You can check where the class files are located, [just click here!!!!](https://github.com/ShadowMario/FNF-PsychEngine/tree/main/source)._

+> **Note 2**: _If you are trying to set/get a static variable from PlayState, this is required since the normal set/getProperty uses PlayState.instance._

 - `classVar` - The name of the class; Example: `ClientPrefs`, `Conductor`, `CoolUtil`, etc.
-- `variable` - The variable inside the Playstate or object to be used.
+- `variable` - The variable inside the class to be used.
 - `value` - The new value for the `variable` parameter to be set.
 - `allowMaps` - An optional parameter, Whether to allow the set the value of maps or not, which is basically a haxe dictionary just to let you know; Defualt value `false`.

 ### setPropertyFromGroup(obj:String, index:Int, variable:Dynamic, value:Dynamic, ?allowMaps:Bool = false)
-Sets the current <ins>property variable inside an array/group member inside the PlayState</ins> with a new value.
+Sets one of PlayState's current <ins>member property variable inside of an array/group</ins> with a new value.

-- `obj` - The name of the array/group member; Example: `opponentStrums`, `playerStrums`, etc.
+- `obj` - The name of the array/group; Example: `opponentStrums`, `playerStrums`, etc.
 - `index` - The index number of the array/group member to be referenced.
 - `variable` - The variable to be used for the array/group member.
 - `value` - The new value for the `variable` parameter to be set.